You are here:

 602-263-8856 or 800-352-3792.

-If I file for a Conciliation Counseling Conference does my spouse have to attend the
+If I file for Conciliation Court Services does my spouse have to attend the appointments?

 Yes.
 It is required that each party attends the initial appointment.
-This services is not marriage
+This service is not marriage

 counseling.
-It does not fulfill the martiage counseling requirement of a Covenant Marriage.
-This
+It does not fulfill the marriage counseling requirement of a Covenant Marriage.
+This is not

 How long before we get an appointment?

-The first appointment is usually within four weeks of filing the petition.
+The appointment is usually within four weeks of filing the Petition for Conciliation Court Services.

-If I decide later that I do not want counseling, how do I cancel the Petition?
+If I decide later that I do not want Conciliation Court Services, how do I withdraw my petition?